wahibhaq/wahibhaq.github.io/_posts/2018-01-06-clearn-architecture-mvp-summary.md

 ### Cross-Functional Team and Architecture
 <br>

-If you remember, Challenge description had a mention of **[Spotify Squads](https://labs.spotify.com/2014/03/27/spotify-engineering-culture-part-1/)** which is a very interesting concept coming out of Spotify Engineering Culture.
+The challenge statement shared above also had a mention of **[Spotify Squads](https://labs.spotify.com/2014/03/27/spotify-engineering-culture-part-1/)** which is a very interesting concept coming out of Spotify Engineering Culture.
 Product squads seem to be a great way to build strong, knowledgeable development teams.
 In layman's terms, Squad is a small cross-functional self-organized scrum team.
 They have end-to-end responsibilities and they work together towards their long-term mission.
 On Squads the key drive is autonomy.

 For an employer, being Agile is a critical requirement and hence the expectation from an architecture to support it.
 One of the more important agile principles is: